dairy products with eggs

 Take advantage of the ‘buy one get one free’ sales or buy one get the other product for a discounted price.
 You never know when that same product will go on sale again, so make sure to take advantage of it and store to use it later.

 (This trick only works if you really love this food and it is a staple at your home, otherwise this will lead to wasted money).
-Always buy packaged products on sales.
+Always buy packaged products on sale.
 Look for smaller organic spice packets or jars, because old spices lose their medicinal qualities so it is smarter to buy in smaller packages.

 2. Make smart choices

 Whatever you do, just don’t skimp here.
 If you cannot afford organic, reduce meat and dairy consumption.
-For instance, eat a green smoothie for breakfast with toast, and then a large salad with lentils at lunch, or a wrap made with hummus and then at night choose high-quality meat in small amounts.
+For instance, eat a green smoothie for breakfast with toast, and then a large salad with lentils at lunch, or a wrap made with hummus, and then at night choose high-quality meat in small amounts.

 Reduce the amount of organic meat used by substituting half the portion with organic beans.
-Buy a whole organic animal for less per pound, vs. just the breast, legs or wings which are more expensive per pound.
-Do not buy pre-washed and ready to eat fruits and veggies, as they can cost twice as much.
+Buy a whole organic animal for less per pound, vs. just the breast, legs, or wings which are more expensive per pound.
+Do not buy pre-washed and ready-to-eat fruits and veggies, as they can cost twice as much.

 3. Start your own organic garden